 And save it in the scripts directory (program data ...) .
 Now close Mnova and open it again.
-The new script will appear under the 'Tools/Legacy Scripts' button:

 You will appreciate that the script is available in the menu bar.
 The key to get this working lies in the first line of the script (and of course, in the fact that Mnova can locate the script as it has been saved in the appropriate folder):